Agile Testing Interview Questions

 - Done: Tasks that are completed.

-Ans.
-The model of a software development that is the combination Kanban and scrum is known as Scrum-ban.
-Wherever there are unexpected user story or frequent changes, the Scrumban is used there as maintenance projects.
+The model of a software development that is the combination of Kanban and Scrum is known as Scrum-ban.
+Wherever there are unexpected user stories or frequent changes, the Scrumban is used there as maintenance projects.
 This way the minimum completion time for user stories can be reduced.

 1) To begin with, either owner or the customer reads the agile user story, and its features are understood by the estimator.